-The European Green Deal^[1] and the Eighth Environment Action Programme (8th EAP)^[2] aim to accelerate the green transition of the EU's economy.
-The EU's environmental goods and services
+The European Green Deal and the Eighth Environment Action Programme (8th EAP) aim to accelerate the green transition of the European Union's (EU) economy.
+The EU's environmental goods and services sector, also known as the green economy, produces goods and provides services that are used for environmental protection and resource management activities.

-Employment in the EU's green economy as a share of employment in the EU's whole economy increased by 0.4 percentage points (or 956,000 full-time equivalents (FTEs)) from 2010 to 2020.
-This represents an increase of 23%, compared with an increase of only 5% in employment in the EU's economy as a whole in the same period.
+Employment in the EU's green economy as a share of employment in the EU's whole economy increased by 0.4 percentage points (or 1.1 million full-time equivalents (FTEs)) from 2010 to 2021.
+This represents an increase of 25%, compared with an increase of only 7% in employment in the EU's overall economy in the same period.
 This shows that pursuing environmental objectives has the potential to create jobs in the EU.

-By 2020, the environmental goods and services sector employed 5.1 million people (in FTEs) in the EU, accounting for about 2.5% of total EU employment.
-The increase in green employment between 2010 and 2020 was driven largely by an increase of 503,000 FTEs in the number of jobs related to the management of energy resources ^[3], for instance jobs related to:
+By 2021, the environmental goods and services sector employed 5.2 million people (in FTEs) in the EU, accounting for about 2.5% of total EU employment.
+The increase in green employment between 2010 and 2021 was largely driven by an increase of 525,000 FTEs in the number of jobs related to the management of energy resources[1].
+For instance jobs related to:

-- producing renewable energy

-- manufacturing equipment needed to generate renewable energy, such as wind turbines and photovoltaic cells

-- manufacturing energy-efficient equipment

-- research and development (R&D) activities

-- installation, consultancy and management services.
+- · producing renewable energy; - · manufacturing equipment needed to generate renewable energy, such as wind turbines and photovoltaic cells; - · manufacturing energy-efficient equipment; - · research and development (R&D) activities; - · installation, consultancy and management services.

-The second largest contributor to the increase in green employment was waste management, with the number of jobs in this domain increasing by 238,000 FTEs over the period.
-Employment in the wastewater management domain declined, however, while the numbers of jobs remained more or less stable in the environmental protection domain and slightly increased in the management of waters domain.
+The second largest contributor to the increase in green employment was waste management, with the number of jobs in this domain increasing by 259,000 FTEs (+24%) over the period.
+Employment in all other domains increased to varying degrees.
+Modest increases were found in the management of water (+4%), wastewater management (+10%) and other environment protection domains (+22%).

-Steps taken to support the green transition will create more green employment in the EU by 2030, mainly through applying circular economy principles ^[4] and moving towards a low-carbon economy ^{[5][6][7]}.
+Steps taken to support the green transition will create more green employment in the EU by 2030, mainly through applying circular economy principles[2] and moving towards a low-carbon economy[3][4][5].
 It is therefore expected that, through policies, measures and investments, green employment will account for a higher share of total employment in the EU by 2030.

 Figure 2.
-Employment in the environmental goods and services sector by EU Member States, 2014 and 2020
+Employment in the environmental goods and services sector as a share of total employment, by EU Member States, 2014 and 2021